 Chillers, dry and adiabatic coolers and air condensers are very common sources of environmental noise problems.
 Fortunately, there are elegant, low-cost retrofit engineering solutions that do not reduce efficiency.
 Unfortunately, installing ineffective noise control measures that are costly and seriously reduce system efficiency is also common.
 There is a simple process to determine the best noise attenuation method that is also generally applicable to all air handling unit (AHU) systems.
-Chiller/cooler noise control must be based on understanding the 3 typical noise sources, each with its own characteristics and each with a different optimum silencing solution.
+Chiller/cooler, and similar heat pump noise control must be based on understanding the 3 typical noise sources, each with its own characteristics and each with a different optimum silencing solution.

 AHU fan noise comes in 2 distinct flavours:

 In addition to the AHU noise components, there may also be very characteristic compressor noise

 Not using the diagnostic process described below cost one company over £100k.
 They replaced an air conditioning chiller AHU based on an assessment of the overall dB(A).
 In fact, the complaints were caused by a different unit generating a low-frequency hum from the fan...

 Sound file: dry chiller and AHU noise control at source: 12dB(A) attenuation